metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 ~\metafacture\flux.bat path\to\your.flux
 ```

-(Hint: You need to know the path to your file to run the function.)
+(Hint: You need to know the path to your Flux file to run it.)

 To get quick started let's revisit a Flux we toyed around with in the playground.
 The playground has a nice feature to export and import Metafacture Workflows.